 Basics: an introduction to software architectures

-In the last few pages of our diary, we have demystified some uncertainties that were clouding your perception of server-side elements.
+In the last few pages of our diary, we have demystified some uncertainties.
 With that, we have closed an important chapter in building a strong foundation aimed at comprehending IT terms and methods.
-Today we are opening the door to the uncharted territory of how/why is software laid in a specific order, or to be more precise software architecture.
+Today we are opening the door to the uncharted territory of how/why is software.
+Or to be more precise – exploring the software architecture.

 Computer programs started small both in size and scope.
-Old computers that used non-GUI and could only make use of a few megabytes of ram accompanied by low frequencies in CPU power measured in MHz.
-These were surely a harsh limitation on developing anything that would resemble a modern app.
+Old computers were limited.
+Those used non-GUI interfaces.
+And could only make use of a few megabytes of ram and CPU power measured in MHz.
+Surely defining a harsh limitation on developing anything that would resemble a modern app.
 Equipment wasn’t the only imposing obstacle.
 Programming languages were also basic and somewhat under evolved, hence, their scope at that time was rather narrow.

-Nevertheless, engineers pulled through the tides of time with countless breakthroughs as development went on and now it’s feasible to build software that can withstand requests from millions of people in a heartbeat.
+Nevertheless, engineers pulled through the tides of time with countless breakthroughs as development went on.
+And now, building software that can withstand requests from millions of people in a heartbeat became a reality.

-Both share a common thing, endless lines of code divided into hundreds of classes and other elements to facilitate communication between them.
+Both share a common thing.
+Endless lines of code divided into hundreds of classes and other elements.
+All to facilitate communication between them.

 At the start, engineers would draw diagrams to explain how different pieces connect, how they pull & request data or interconnect to achieve a requirement.
-Early problems could be solved by choosing the right data structures and algorithms, without having to rely on a backbone.
+Early problems found resolution in choosing the right data structures and algorithms, without relying on a backbone.
 It wasn’t until the 1990s that “software architecture” became a thing.

-The underlying concept originates from the works of Edsger Dijkstra and David Parnas, pioneers emphasizing the importance of why choosing the right structure matters.
-This concept was further reinforced in the upcoming years, although the additions were imprecise and disorganized at first, they have been refined into standards.
+The underlying concept originates from the works of Edsger Dijkstra and David Parnas.
+Both pioneers emphasizing the importance of why choosing the right structure matters.
+This concept, further reinforced in the upcoming years, refined development standards.
+Although imprecise and disorganized at first, those converged in communities and common approaches.

-To once again illustrate the need for software architecture, consider an imaginary case of you being the manager of a construction project.
+To once again illustrate the need for software architecture, consider an imaginary case.
+You being the manager of a construction project.
 But there is one caveat, the schematics on how the owner would like it are missing.
 The only thing you know is that they want a type of structure.
-After you finish guessing the tastes of your owner and sketching an imaginary blueprint with untested measurements, you proceed to start erecting the building in its place.
+After you finish guessing the tastes of your owner […] and sketching an imaginary blueprint with untested measurements […] you proceed to start erecting the building in its place.
 Only to find out that the electricians arrived before your main workers and are currently laying water instead of cement.